raspberrypilearning/scratchpc-interactive-book/en/step_3.md

 --- /task ---

 --- task ---
 Turn your cut out image over so you are looking at the back (or the inside of your manila folder).
-Coat the back of your picture cut-out with glue, and press the exposed end of the wire to the cardboard, with the F end hanging out toward where the spine of your book will be.
+Coat the back of your cut out picture with glue, and press the exposed end of the wire to the cardboard, with the F end hanging out toward where the spine of your book will be.

 ![Glue around the edges of the cut hole with a wire pressed into the glue and hanging off the end of the cardboard.](images/4-glue-wire.jpg)